 Bending beam load cells are the best fit for many measuring tasks.
-Here the signal on principle depends on the bending moment.
+Here, the signal, on principle, depends on the bending moment.
 When the load application point in the bending beam's longitudinal direction changes with identical loads, different signals are generated.
 For this reason, the single bending beam is rarely used in load cells, because it requires special measures to ensure a constant load application point (lever arm effect).

 Fig. 1: Double bending beam principle

 Multiple bending beams are often used as spring elements for loads up to 5 t.
 This load cell type mainly uses two (double bending beam) or three (triple beam) bending beams.
 They are coupled via rigid elements on the clamping and on the load application side.
 The rigid coupling enforces a purely vertical shift of the load application point and an S-shaped deformation of the two beams.
 This system is significantly less sensitive to load application point shifts than a single bending beam.
-The S-shaped deformation generates positive and negative strain zones on the surface that are close to each other and considerably facilitate strain gauge installation and wiring.
-Fig. 2 shows different double bending beam types.
+The S-shaped deformation generates positive and negative strain zones on the surface, which are close to each other and considerably facilitate strain gauge installation and wiring.
+Figure 2 shows different double bending beam types.

 Fig. 2: Double bending beam types